Multipartite entanglement detection based on generalized state-dependent entropic uncertainty relation for multiple measurements: Multipartite entanglement detection

 Note that a scheme to quantify genuine tripartite entanglement with entropic correlations has been recently proposed \cite{Schneeloch20PRR}, where the genuine multipartite entanglement measure (GMEM) based on entanglement of formation can be estimated by the following inequality \cite{Schneeloch20PRR,Szalay15pra}

-where $d_{\max}$ is the maximal dimension of subsystems A, B and C. Therefore, if the chosen measurements are non-MUBs, the genuine tripartite entanglement can be detected more effectively by applying this new uncertainty relation in a similar way.
+where $d_{\max}$ is the maximal dimension of subsystems $A$, $B$ and $C$.
+Therefore, if the bases of chosen measurements are non-MUBs, the genuine tripartite entanglement can be detected more effectively by applying this new uncertainty relation in a similar way.